 Rob (Robert) Zabrecky (06.02.68) hit it off with Celso Chavez (03.22.68- 09.05.12) because of their common love for music while attending Los Angeles Valley College in Van nuts.
-Both got into music at an early age, and both growing up with families who were always very discouraging when it came to playing music.
-I 1989 when they were living in Silver Lake they started performing as an offbeat cabaret / circus act with anyone else they could find.
+Both got into music at an early age.
+In 1989 when they were living in Silver Lake they started performing as an offbeat cabaret / circus act with anyone else they could find.
 The act could consist of a couple of dramatic skits and then they went into some songs.
 The first show was at Bebop Records and Fine Art.

 In a short amount of time they evolved from coffeehouse regulars into staples of the L.A. club circuit haunting the likes of Al`s Bar, The Palomino, Jabberjaw, Pik-Me-Up etc. They mixed haphazard punk-folk compositions with store-front theater to some measurable success.
 Early song topics were heavily focused on things that they thought was cool: reckless abandon, girls, takings drugs and not wanting to work a job.
 In the beginning they had no upright bass guitar, only minimalistic drums consisting of bongos or a floor and snare.
 Rob mostly sang and played guitar on a couple of songs.
 Doing minimalistic pop stuff.
 The early years had the same kind of feel compared to the recording years, just with different instruments.
 That’s the way Zabrecky remembered it.
 They weren’t the typical quiet evening entertainment.
 Possum Dixon shows often resembled unruly jam sessions, with friends and members of the audience joining the group whenever the spirit moved them.
 The mentality was if you knew how to play an instrument, get on stage and do it.
 Or if you couldn’t play an instrument and just wanted to jump around and be in a band, they could be a member of Possum Dixon.
 So they went through a lot of disposal band members, like one show members.
 The band was also a part of the Silver Lake music scene evolving around the LA celebrated venue Spaceland.
 When it opened in 1995 the inaugural artist include Possum Dixon, Beck and Foo Fighters.